Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 This chart compares the average differences in rates between males and females in Colorado.

-Let’s take a look at the cheapest and most expensive ZIP codes in Colorado.
+Let’s look at the cheapest and most expensive ZIP codes in Colorado.
 Here are charts with the average annual premiums in Colorado by ZIP code:

 25 Cheapest ZIP Codes for Car Insurance in Colorado